dajuca/edhec/solution_to_adapt.md

 - Data is stored by columns (as opposed to rows on PostgreSQL for instance)
 - It's optimized for large transformations such as `group-by`, `join`, `where` etc.
 - But it's not optimized for frequent row-by-row insert/delete
+- BTW Tip info, Big Query is not optmized for normalized data (as many people think it would improve performance) !

 Ideally we should be using a managed PostgreSQL (e.g. [Google Cloud SQL](https://cloud.google.com/sql)) as its main production database on which its Django app is storing / reading hundred thousands of individual transactions per day!